-This winter, I’m loving my slow cooker.
+I’m loving my slow cooker.
+Can I get an “AMEN!” from all the working moms out there?
 I don’t quite have the time to babysit the stove, so anytime I can turn a stove-top recipe into a slow cooker recipe is a win in my book.
 Whether you’re a working mom or not, there’s nothing quite like the convenience of throwing a bunch of wholesome ingredients together, setting temperature and time and TA-DA a low-maintenance, hearty, healthy, home-cooked meal is ready.
 Our diet is very Mediterranean, and Greek lentil soup (a.ka.
 FAKKES) is hands down a favorite in my house.
 It’s packed with nutritious ingredients, is filling and is savored even by my fussy little eater.
 All, if not most, of the ingredients are pantry and fridge staples in my house.
 When I’m lacking a little inspiration, I can always count on lentil soup.
 It’s a great, meatless meal that leaves you satisfied.
 The recipe below is an adaptation of my mother-in-law’s stove top version.
 Cook time 4-8 hours (see information on temperature setting below)

 What you need:

 - 3 large carrots, peeled and chopped

 - Salt and pepper to taste

 - Red wine vinegar or lemon juice (to taste)